 - Installing and configuring the integration

-- Restricting access to the Jira Cloud app
+- Restricting access to the Jira app in Zendesk Support

 - Adding fields to the Jira issue creation form in Zendesk Support

 You must have administrator permissions in both Jira and Zendesk Support to set up the integration.

 - Be a member of the jira-administrators and jira-software-users groups.

 - Have no permission schemes that prevent you from creating or updating projects.

 - The reporter field is on the Create Issue screen for the respective projects.

 - Use the Jira Internal Directory as your user directory (applies to Jira Server only).

 - Atlassian add-ons have permission to access your Jira projects.
 This is enabled